takanory/slides/20220429pyconus/index.rst

 ---------------
 .. image:: images/diagram-webhook.png

 ..
-This is system overview of Incoming Webhooks.
+This is a system overview of Incoming Webhooks.
-   When program send a message to a Webhook URL via HTTPS, the message will send to Slack.
+   When a program sends a message to a Webhook URL via HTTPS, the message will be sent to Slack.

 **Create** Incoming Webhooks Integration 🔧
 ===========================================